thumbnail_Logo_4_vectorized

 The appointment of a Representative for companies without an office in Serbia must be made in writing.[2]
 The most common practice is to conclude a written agreement.

-In a nutshell, the main job of the representative is to operate as the local liaison i.e. a contact point with the data subjects and the supervisory authorities.
-Thus, the Representative acts as an intermediary between the business and national data protection authorities or data subjects.
+In a nutshell, the main job of the Representative is to operate as a contact point i.e. a local liaison with the data subjects and the supervisory authorities.
+Thus, instead of the data controller/data processor, the Representative acts as an intermediary between the business and national data protection authorities or data subjects.

-The appointment of the Representative is made without prejudice to legal actions which could be initiated against the controller or processor.
-They shall, therefore, be responsible to meet the regulatory obligations when processing personal data of Serbian residents.
-The appointment of a representative does not replace or limit the duties of the company located in a country outside of the Republic of Serbia.
+The appointment of the Representative is made without prejudice to legal actions that could be initiated against the controller or processor.
+[2] They shall, therefore, be responsible for meeting the regulatory obligations when processing the personal data of Serbian residents.
+The appointment of a Representative does not replace or limit the duties of the controller/processor located in a country outside of the Republic of Serbia.

 Still not in the clear whether you are obliged to appoint a Representative or not?
 Let’s look through an example: